DamianMac/damianmac.github.io/now.md

 Here's what I'm focusing on now (last updated November 2015).

-**Family** - My kids are currently 8 and 10, and both have a lot going on in their lives.
+**Family** - My kids are currently 9 and 11, and both have a lot going on in their lives.
 Trying to be available for as many of their activities as possible.
+Currently that's a whole bunch of AFL (Australian Football) and dance

+**Stack Mechanics** With a [couple of friends](/articles/instroducing-stack-mechanics/) I've just launched [Stack Mechanics](https://stackmechanics.com/).
+We aim to offer the best deep dive, workshop training in .NET architeture and Microservices.

-**Tatts Group** - I've just started a new role with the [Tatts Group](http://www.tattsgroup.com/) as an Engineering Manager.
+**Tatts Group** - My current full time employment is [Tatts Group](http://www.tattsgroup.com/) as an Engineering Manager.
 Tatts have started down the path of a large agile transformation and I'm helping that happen.

-**Cycling** - After a year of being sick I'm coming back into fitness and training hard to be more competitive in races.

-**Yoga** - Something I've dabbled in that I've started doing more of.
-Currently trying to practice at least 3 or 4 times a week.

-**Building things** - I'm picking up a couple of neglected personal projects that may one day turn into something good.
+**Cycling** - I love cycling, it's a massive passion, stress relief, and my primary exersize.
+I sometimes struggle with consistency, but I'm almost back at race fitness.

 I'm also available for [speaking gigs](/speaking/) (although I've not been focusing on that lately), and developer mentoring.